lc-st1/ECSE275/README.md

 ##### Suction
 https://github.com/lc-st1/ECSE275/assets/75393058/4b42e3b2-67f5-425b-818a-d7759173aaff

 Initially, other methods of interaction were considered.
 The first was using a suction-based manipulator to pick up the cubes.
 However, we were unable to control the gripper fully and chose not to use it.
+In addition to this, we decided that the mechanical gripper was more interesting challenge to use.

 ### Path Planning Method (Follow Various Endpoints)